-This kind of model building is called the search for the structure of matter - how ordinary matter in the macro domain is composed of interacting parts, and these parts in turn are composed of interacting parts, and so on into the micro domain.
+This kind of model building is called the search for the structure of matter - how ordinary matter in the macro domain is composed of interacting parts, and so on into the micro domain.
 One of the frontiers of science is the search for ultimate constituents, if such exist.
 Since we will always find more questions to ask, it is unlikely that we will ever accept the concept of an "ultimate constituent."